mendix/docs/content/en/docs/howto/mobile/native-mobile/implementation/native-language-change.md

 ## 3. Setting up Language Change Mechanism {#set-up}

-We would be using 2 JavaScript actions mainly to set up a language change mechanism.
+We would be using 2 actions in a nanoflow mainly to set up a language change mechanism.

 {{% alert color="info" %}}

 **Clear cached session data** - Clears saved session data from the local storage for offline native app and PWAs.
-This JavaScript action is only compatible with Mendix client **9.14** or above.
+This nanoflow action is only compatible with Mendix client **9.14** or above.
 So, please ensure to use Mendix Studio Pro version **9.14.0** or higher.

 **Reload** - Reloads web and native applications.
 {{% /alert %}}

-You can either add a new module to your existing project or create a new Studio Pro project from scratch.
+You can either add a new module to your existing project or create a new Studio Pro project using a **Blank Native Mobile App** template.
 We would follow the steps by adding a new module as below:

 1. Add a new module **ChangeLanguage** to your project.